0xDBFB7/covidinator/documents/notes/Microwave.md

 - Warren, C., Giannopoulos, A., & Giannakis I. (2016). gprMax: Open source software to simulate electromagnetic wave propagation for Ground Penetrating Radar, Computer Physics Communications ([http://dx.doi.org/10.1016/j.cpc.2016.08.020](http://dx.doi.org/10.1016/j.cpc.2016.08.020))

+xnec2c is a Method of Moments antenna designer that might be useful for setting up the patch antenna

+Unlike openEMS, gprMax doesn't have mesh-refinement features.
+0.05/(0.0007/5) = 357, a V100 can probably knock out a 450^3 in reasonable time.
+Might have to record voltages then excite a coarser sim with those excitations to get the antenna pattern

+> First, the models with a coarse mesh clearly suffer from the effects of a
+> too low spatial discretization (the substrate thickness is modeled with the height of only one cell).
+> This produces a noticeable shift in the resonance toward low frequencies.

+file:///home/arthurdent/Downloads/electronics-08-01506%20(1).pdf

+If they got such good agreement with just 1 cell, a substrate 2 or 3 cells thick should probably do.